+It is the responsibility of forest owners and managers to identify and apply the UKFS Guidelines that are appropriate to their particular forest or woodland situation.
 Forest workers and machine operators must be aware of and understand the requirements of the operational and contingency plans and be competent to implement these.
 A site meeting prior to starting work is the best way to explain any special working instructions and operational detail.
 A particularly important consideration in relation to the water environment is to think through how operations will be affected in the event of very wet weather.
 All aspects of site operations will need to be reviewed - and possibly modified or suspended - when weather or ground conditions deteriorate, a decision that will often need to be taken on the day.

-Buffer zones
+Buffer areas

 Buffer areas are designed to protect the water environment from forestry activities and their use is central to this guidance.
+Forest operations within buffer areas should be limited to hinge or inverted mounding and the direct planting of native trees and shrubs and other ecologically appropriate broadleaved trees to create riparian woodland (Table 1).
+However, mounding should stop within 2 m of watercourses and within 5 m of abstraction points for water supply; note that this is a legal requirement in Scotland.

-Forest operations should not take place in buffer areas; the limited activities that are permitted for the different operations in this Guide are given in Table 1.
-The specified widths extend the legally required buffer zones of 1-2 m and 5 m for operations around watercourses and water supplies, respectively.
-This guidance applies equally to new planting and forest restocking.
-Creating buffer zones is more demanding on restock sites where existing drains are directly connected to streams and thus form watercourses.
+Buffer area guidance applies equally to new planting and forest restocking.
+Creating buffer areas is more demanding on restock sites where existing drains are directly connected to streams and thus form watercourses.
 Redesigning or blocking drains to create an intact buffer is particularly problematic on very gently sloping or flat ground due to the resulting backing up of surface water.
 Efforts here should focus on converting such waterlogged ground into wet woodland or open wetland habitat, which can form a very effective buffer for management activities on adjacent upslope areas.
-For more information on the design and management of buffer areas see the UKFS Guidelines on Forests and Water.